Aurorum/petals-theme/readme.txt

 == Changelog ==

 = 1.1 - July ??
 2019 =
+* Add support for the Jetpack Social Menu
 * Distinguish more clearly the difference between an author comment
 * Improve organisation of styling